 This document provides the guidance to start a successful integration with Kubit’s Self-Service Analytics.
-It covers the contexts and details steps required to share your data with Kubit and also how to get your metrics configured properly.
+It covers the different approaches to share your data with Kubit and also how to get your metrics configured properly.
 It also includes the best practices in data model design and implementation as a reference.

-With secure cloud data warehouse sharing, you can share your data with Kubit in real-time without the hassle of copying them, or introducing complicated batch jobs.
-While having full control over your data and maintaining a Single Source of Truth, all the computation cost involved with Self-Service Analytics will be covered by Kubit.
-This is the essence of No-Code Analytics offering from Kubit.
+- Data Share - through cloud data warehouse sharing, you can share your data with Kubit in real-time without the hassle of copying or introducing complicated batch jobs.
+In this way you will have full control over your data and be able to maintain a Single Source of Truth, which is the essence of No-Code Analytics offering from Kubit.

 - Discuss the project scope with Kubit: use cases, KPIs, metrics and dimensions.

-- Share access to your data with Kubit through secure data share.
+- Share access to your data with Kubit through one of the integration approaches.

-- Get access to Kubit: integrate Single Sign-on (SSO) or provide a list of users that need access.
+- Log into Kubit: integrate Single Sign-on (SSO) or provide a list of users that need access.

 Your data should already be stored in data warehouse tables for analytics purposes.
 They should also be updated frequently to stay live.
 Here are the key considerations for the integration and some best practices.